 Lightsong sat, staring at the stones in front of him.
 A little trickle of Blushweaver’s blood was making its way down a crack in the rock.

 “Your grace?”
-Llarimar asked quietly, up against the bars between their cages.
+Llarimar asked quietly.
+He stood up against the bars between their cages.

 Lightsong didn’t respond.